Slyke/JWT-Exercise/readme.md

 This will encode and correctly sign a JWT with a psk.
 ```
-node encode-psk.js {PSK=asdf}
+node encode-psk.js {PSK=password}
 ```

-This will encode and sign a JWT with a asymmetric key pair (aka "ssl certs", "private public keypair").
+This will encode and sign a JWT with an asymmetric key pair (aka "ssl certs", "private public keypair").
 Ensure you've generated your keypairs before running.

 ```
 node encode-asym.js